JOHN DORBER (My Grandfather) 1st Jan. 1875 – 25th Feb. 1941.

 Theo had been born in America in 1923, but in 1924 had been brought over to England by her Mother.
 Her Mother had then returned to the States – leaving Theo to be brought up in Southport by her Aunts.
 Theo had successfully gone through School in Southport and was currently working with her friend Ruby in an office in Southport, dealing with ecacuees

 Theo and Bernard’s romance blossomed and over the next few weeks, flourished.
 They became engaged on Theo’s nineteenth birthday on the 2nd July and married on Dad’s twenty-eighth birthday on 31st October 1942 at St Paul’s Church, Southport.

 Theo was given away by her Aunt Elsie’s husband, Anderson Wray.
 The Best Man was Dad’s friend Harry Bonser, Matron of Honour was Ruby Smith, and the other guests included Ma Dorber, Theo’s Aunts: Elsie, Doris, Kathleen and Winnie, and Dad’s sisters – “Dolly” and Mabel

 Being wartime, the shortage of available housing and the insecurity of where Dad’s job might take him, meant that the obvious place to live for the time being, was at “The Hollies” – the farm in Carrington run by “Dolly” and Harry Lea – where Dad had been boarding since before Pa Dorber had died in February 1941.

 I appeared on the scene – having been born at “Collar House” in Prestbury on 21st October 1943.
-For the rest of 1943 and just into 1944, we continued to live at “The Hollies” – though, as the war progressed and bombing diminished, there was less need for Dad to travel all over the north.
+For the rest of 1943 and just into 1944, we continued to live at “The Hollies” – though, as the war progressed and bombing raids became more sporadic and less intense, there was less need for Dad to travel all over the Midlands and North of England.
 He was now spending more and more time down in Bristol at the BAC, and it made sense for him to have a base near to Bristol – Clevedon seemed the obvious choice.
 Dad was then transferred to the Technical Planning Team within BAC – a permanent role that meant no travelling